Drakkar-Software/OctoBot-Docs/Webhooks/TradingView-webhook.md

     [![set-webhook-url](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/tradingview-alert-webhook-url.png){width="300px"}](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/tradingview-alert-webhook-url.png)

-    You can find OctoBot\'s webhook on your OctoBot\'s configuration page or in OctoBot\'s starting logs.
+    You can find OctoBot's webhook on your OctoBot's configuration page or in OctoBot's starting logs.
 It should be an url like
     <http://XXXXXXXX.ngrok.io/webhook/trading_view>.

     WARNING: To improve performances, webhooks are started only when